 The 4th Annual 2017 Fine Arts Film festival was held on May 12-13th with celebrities and luminaries from both the art and entertainment worlds hosted by the Venice Institute of Contemporary Art at the Creative Technology Center at The Brewery Art Lofts, Art Share LA, and at the historic Beyond Baroque Theatre in Venice, California.

 We screened 48 films from around the world, with over 170 submissions.

-The 5th Annual Fine Arts Film Festival is the premiere showcase for independent films about artists and the art world held annually in Venice and Downtown Los Angeles, California.
+The 5th Annual Fine Arts Film Festival is the premiere showcase for independent films and VR experiences about artists and the art world held annually in Venice and Downtown Los Angeles, California.

 Featuring exceptionally creative and important films about art, artists, and the art world - many premiering for the first time in the United States - from countries such as the Netherlands, Iran, France, Estonia, Japan, Pakistan, Hong Kong, Portugal, Russia, the United Kingdom, India, Finland, Sweden, Iceland, Armenia, Greece, Antarctica, Luxembourg...

 Information about the Festival, including previous Official Selections and Award Winners:

 Will be available on Eventbrite and at the Box Office starting February, 2018.

 Best Animated Film